The Cornwall We Want

 My Cornwall my home

-by Ellie-May, almost 4 years ago
+by Ellie-May, over 4 years ago

 I live in Newquay and run a small business in Truro.
 I find it very sad to see year on year the decline of these respective high streets, empty shops, to let signs it’s not great for the locals and only encourages tourists to shop in supermarkets and chain stores... this money does not go to the county, it lines the pockets of shareholders only.
 More needs to be done to support our towns, to encourage businesses with lower rates and cheaper or free parking.
 Go to any European town where the parking is free and shop rates are low...
 Continue reading